security-notes/infobyte-faraday-wiki/Status-Report.md

 The Status Report provides several options including vulnerability search, filtering and management.

-Personalize this view by clicking on the blue buttons to select the columns you wish to see, and remove the ones you don't need with the X's in the table.
+Personalize this view by clicking on the blue buttons to select the columns you wish to see and remove the ones you don't need with the X's in the table.
 These changes will be persisted in your browser from session to session, so you only have to apply them once.

 ### Vulnerability Creation
 To create vulnerabilities manually, you can go to the status report page and click the "New" button at the top left corner.
 You should see a dialog similar to this: